hennejg/github-tag-action-mock-repo/README.md

-# Just a mock repo...
+# Just a mock repo
 used to test the `github-tag-action`